-The Clemson Tigers’ football season has ended with national championship game appearances in three of the last four years, which led to their head coach getting the most lucrative contract for a head coach in college sports.
+The Clemson Tigers’ football season has ended with national championship game appearances in four of the last five years, which ultimately led to their coach getting the most lucrative contract for a head coach in college sports.
 (Yes, even more than Nick Saban.)
-But what name was actually printed on that contract, because it definitely wasn’t “Dabo Swinney.”
+But what name was actually printed on that contract?
+It definitely wasn’t “Dabo Swinney.”

 Since growing up an infant in Alabama — the state he’s beaten twice in the national championship — he’s been called Dabo, but most people don’t realize that’s not actually his real name.

 What is Dabo Swinney’s Real Name?